Icinga/icinga2/doc/9-icinga2-api.md

     }

 `/v1/status` is always available as virtual status URL endpoint.
-It provides all feature status information into a collected overview.
+It provides all feature status information in a collected overview.

 Example for the icinga application URL endpoint `/v1/status/IcingaApplication`: